aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/100-cleanup.md

 }

 const app = new cdk.App();
 new CdkWorkshopStack(app, 'CdkWorkshopStack');
 app.run();
 ```

 ## cdk diff

 Now, that we modified our stack's contents, we can ask the toolkit to show us
-what will happen if we run `cdk deplot` again (the difference between our CDK
+what will happen if we run `cdk deploy` (the difference between our CDK app and
-app and what's currently deployed):
+what's currently deployed):

 ```s
 $ cdk diff